Beware of the scam agents and sharks in self-publishing

 This low-cost simplicity, however, has made it a goldmine for shady scam agents and scam publishers to deceive new authors who are trying to get their book published.

-I received an unsolicited email today from a long time publishing scammer, which reminded me that the publishing seas are still infested with these untrustworthy sharks.
+I received an unsolicited email today from a long time publishing scammer.
+It reminded me that the publishing seas are still infested with these untrustworthy sharks.

-In general terms, these scammers prey on either an author’s dream of becoming published, or on the fact that an author may not know how to self-publish and has given up on traditional publishing, but still yearns.
+In general terms, these scammers prey on either an author’s dream of becoming published.
+Or on the fact that an author may not know how to self-publish and has given up on traditional publishing, but still yearns to be published.

 - Unsolicited invitations to submit your manuscript